Washington denies it plans to quit nuclear test ban treaty

 "I have to respond to the sort of crafty, Soviet-like propaganda that was espoused earlier during the session by our Russian colleague," Wood said.
 "We've made very clear that we will abide by our nuclear testing moratorium."

-The United States and its NATO allies say that in order to comply with the INF treaty, Russia needs to destroy its SSC-8 ground-launched cruise missile, which Washington says violates the treaty ban on land-based missiles with a range of 500km to 5,500km (300-3,400 miles).
+The United States and its NATO allies say that in order to comply with the INF treaty, Russia needs to destroy its SSC-8 ground-launched cruise missile, which Washington says violates the treaty ban on land-based missiles with a range of 500km to 5,500km.

 "We see no reason to believe that Russia is going to come back into compliance," he told Reuters.
 "They need to decide whether they want to get back into the existing arms control architecture or not.
 It's really up to them."